PLOS/ambraproject/Quickstart-Guide.md

 ## Wombat

-wombat is the frontend component of our service-oriented publishing platform.
-Wombat is a web application that pulls most of its article data from Rhino (and the rest from Solr), and displays it using journal-specific freemarker templates.
-Since wombat gets its data from rhino and solr, you will need both of those servers running first.
+Wombat is the frontend component of our service-oriented publishing platform.
+Wombat is a web application that pulls most of its article data from Rhino, and displays it using journal-specific freemarker templates.
+Since Wombat gets its data from Rhino, you will need a Rhino server running first.

 ## Rhino